tarantool/doc/doc/concepts/configuration/configuration_persistence.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 In Tarantool Enterprise, you can store an old and new tuple for each CRUD operation performed.
-The detailed description and examples of the WAL extensions are provided in the :ref:`WAL extensions <wal_extensions>` section.
+A detailed description and examples of the WAL extensions are provided in the :ref:`WAL extensions <wal_extensions>` section.

 See also: :ref:`wal.ext.* <configuration_reference_wal_ext>` configuration options.